 Personalization in direct mail is important, but especially so when dealing with local campaigns.
-According to the Direct Marketing Association, an incredible 70% of all Americans STILL say that direct mail is a much more personal experience than Internet marketing and 56% said that receiving mail in the first place was a “real pleasure.”
+According to the Direct Marketing Association, an incredible 70% of all Americans STILL say that direct mail is a much more personal experience than Internet marketing, and 56% said that receiving mail in the first place was a “real pleasure.”
 Personalization in your local campaigns is a great way to use stats like these to your advantage.

-Don’t Forget Your Contact Information
+Don’t Forget the Contact Info